 The sealant layer of a flexible lamination package is a critical component.
 Whether the application is Vertical Form / Fill / Seal VFFS, stand up pouch, plastic reclosable zipper packaging, or quad seal square cube packages, the sealant layer must:

 1. be corona treated to the proper dyne level to accept either solvent or water based adhesives.
 The sealant layer is laminated to an outer layer usually of polyester (PET) or polypropylene (PP).

 2. Heat seal through contaminants both liquid and dry in an often hostile environment.
+The hot tack / melting point must be substantially lower than the outer layer for sealability.
 The sealant layer must prevent “channel leakers” when a foldover wrinkle occurs.

 3. be clear for product visibility

 5. be FDA and Kosher approved for prolonged and direct food contact in food grade packaging

 " Complete" baking mixes are problem children because powder will inevitably get trapped in the seal.
 Cocoa powder and powdered milk are more difficult to seal through than fat.